Ye Booke of Monstres II

 Ye Booke of Monstres II, More Nightmares for Call of Cthulhu is a 1995 tabletop role-playing game supplement, written by Scott David Aniolowski, and with a cover by Eric Vogt, for Call of Cthulhu published by Chaosium.

 Contents

-Ye Booke of Monstres II is a book of monsters, some of which have been taken from various CoC supplements and adventures, and some of which were new.
+Ye Booke of Monstres II is a book of monsters, with some new ones and some collected from previous supplements and adventures.

 Reception

 Steve Faragher reviewed Ye Booke of Monstres II for Arcane magazine, rating it a 3 out of 10 overall.
 Faragher comments that "This is for Cthulhu completists only, and even he or she will be disappointed to find that they may have already bought half the material."